Irish language outside Ireland: North America

 In 1851, the Irish-American, a weekly newspaper published in New York City, published what is believed to be, "the first original composition in Irish to be published in the United States".
 It was a three stanza poem describing an Irish pub on Duane Street in what is now the Tribeca neighborhood of Lower Manhattan.
 The poem's style is that of the Irish-language poetry of the 18th and early 19th centuries, the only difference is that it describes a pub located in the Irish diaspora.

 In 1857, the Irish-American added a regular column in the Irish-language.
 The first five original poems which were published in the column were submitted by Irish poets living in present-day Ontario.

 During the 1860s in South Boston, Massachusetts, Bríd Ní Mháille, an immigrant from the village of Trá Bhán, on the island of Garmna, County Galway, composed the Irish-language caoineadh Amhrán na Trá Báine, which is about the drowning of her three brothers, whose currach was rammed and sunk while they were out at sea.
 Ní Mháille's lament for her brothers was first performed at a ceilidh in South Boston before being brought back to her native district in Connemara, where it is considered one of the amhráin mhóra ("Big Songs") and it remains a very popular song among performers and fans of Irish traditional music.

 Beginning in the 1870s, the more politicized Irish-Americans began taking interest in their ancestral language.
 Gaelic revival organizations like the Philo-Celtic Society began springing up throughout the United States.
 Irish-American newspapers and magazines also began adding columns in the Irish-language.
 These same publications circulated widely among Irish-Canadians.
 Furthermore, the sixth President of St. Bonaventure's College in St John's, Newfoundland was not only a member of the Society for the Preservation of the Irish Language, but also taught Irish-language classes there during the 1870s.
-Although the subject still remains to be explored, Kenneth E. Nilsen, an American linguist specializing in the Celtic languages, argued in a posthumously published essay that "closer inspection would likely reveal a Canadian counterpart to the American language revival movement."
+Although the subject still remains to be explored, Kenneth E. Nilsen argued in a posthumously published essay that "closer inspection would likely reveal a Canadian counterpart to the American language revival movement."